★★★★★ 5.0 · 300+ Google reviews | Voted “Best Chiropractor” 2021–2026

 What causes pain on one side of your lower back?

-Most one sided lower back pain is mechanical: a strained muscle, sacroiliac or facet joint irritation, or an irritated nerve root on that side, often from lifting, twisting, posture, or one sided habits.
+Most one-sided lower back pain is mechanical: a strained muscle such as the quadratus lumborum, sacroiliac or facet joint irritation, or an irritated nerve root on that side, often from lifting, twisting, posture, or one-sided habits.
 Because you load one side more than the other, irritation frequently lands on one side.
-A few one sided causes are not spinal, mainly kidney problems, which usually sit higher toward the flank and come with fever or urinary symptoms and need a doctor.
+A few one-sided causes are not spinal, mainly kidney problems, which usually sit higher toward the flank and come with fever or urinary symptoms and need a doctor rather than conservative care.

 Does it matter if lower back pain is on the left or right side?

 For musculoskeletal back pain, the side itself usually does not point to a specific diagnosis, because the same muscles, joints, and nerves exist on both sides and which one is irritated is mostly about how you loaded it.
 More useful than left versus right is where exactly the pain sits, what makes it better or worse, and whether it travels down the leg.
-The main reason side matters is that flank pain can occasionally reflect a kidney issue.
+The main reason side matters is that flank pain can occasionally reflect a kidney issue rather than a back problem.

 How do I know if my back pain is muscular or from my kidney?

-A useful rule of thumb: mechanical, muscular back pain usually changes with movement and position and feels like it is coming from the back itself.
-Kidney related pain tends to sit higher toward the flank, below the ribs, does not change much with movement, and often comes with fever, nausea, or urinary symptoms like blood or burning.
-If your one sided pain fits the kidney picture, see a doctor rather than a chiropractor.
+A useful rule of thumb: mechanical, muscular back pain usually changes with movement and position, feels like it is coming from the back itself, and is often tender to press.
+Kidney-related pain tends to sit higher toward the flank, below the ribs, does not change much with movement, and often comes with fever, chills, nausea, or urinary symptoms like blood or burning.
+Kidney stone pain can be severe and come in waves.
+If your one-sided pain fits the kidney picture, see a doctor rather than a chiropractor.

 How do you relieve pain on one side of your lower back?

-For the common mechanical kind, keep moving rather than resting, use gentle movement and specific exercise to settle the irritated muscle or joint, and consider hands on care, which suits one sided joint and muscle pain well.
-Heat and short term pain relief help you stay comfortable, and addressing one sided habits like sleep position or carrying loads reduces recurrence.
-Pain with flank location, fever, or urinary symptoms needs a doctor instead.
+For the common mechanical kind, keep moving rather than resting, use gentle movement and specific exercise to settle the irritated muscle or joint, and consider hands-on care, which suits one-sided joint and muscle pain well.
+Heat and short-term pain relief help you stay comfortable, and addressing one-sided habits like sleep position or carrying loads reduces recurrence.
+Pain with a flank location, fever, or urinary symptoms needs a doctor instead, since that points away from a mechanical back problem.

 Have questions about your care?
 Our team is happy to help, book online or call (770) 580-0123.
 Same- or next-day appointments.